-In 1947, Navajo Missions founder Jack Drake moved from Michigan to minister at the Navajo Methodist Mission School in Farmington, New Mexico.
-When Jack and his wife were approached by Navajo families for support, their words broke Jake’s heart.
+In 1947, Navajo Missions founder, Jack Drake, moved from Michigan to minister at the Navajo Methodist Mission School in Farmington, New Mexico.
+When Jack and his wife were approached by Navajo families for support, their words broke Jack’s heart.

-Jack resigned from Navajo Methodist Mission School in 1952 to build a children’s home for homeless Navajo children.
-When he applied for a $12,000 loan from a local bank to purchase 12-acres of land, he was turned down.
+Jack resigned from Navajo Methodist Mission School in 1952, to build a children’s home for Navajo children.
+When applying for a $12,000 loan from a local bank to purchase twelve acres of land, he was turned down.
 Instead, the president of the bank donated the money to Jack for this ministry.

-In 1953, founder Jack Drake pitched a borrowed tent on the west edge of Farmington.
-Thus began Navajo Missions, a ministry designed to care for children from the four Corners region who needed a secure place to call home.
+In 1953, founder, Jack Drake, pitched a borrowed tent on the west edge of Farmington.
+Thus began Navajo Missions, a ministry designed to care for children from the Four Corners region who needed a safe place to call home.

-The Four Corners Home for Children is an interdenominational ministry with more than 30 staff members who are involved in about a dozen different churches.
+The Four Corners Home for Children is an interdenominational ministry with more than 30 staff members who attend various local churches.